Procedure Deep-Dive · June 2, 2026

 What an old stretch mark actually is

 A stretch mark is a scar, not a stain.
 It forms when skin is pulled or shrinks faster than it can adapt, during pregnancy, a growth spurt, rapid weight change, or a steroid course, and the supporting fibers underneath tear.
-As the Epione clinic notes on its old stretch marks post, the underlying mechanism is structural: "This sudden change causes the collagen and elastin, which support the skin, to rupture."
+The underlying mechanism is structural: the sudden change ruptures the collagen and elastin that support the skin.
 What you see on the surface is the visible record of that rupture healing.

 The color tells you the age.
 A new mark runs red, purple, or brown because the skin is still inflamed and the blood vessels under it are dilated.
 An old mark is pale because that phase is over.
-The clinic describes the endpoint plainly: "Over time, these marks typically undergo a maturation process where the color fades, eventually leaving behind pale, silver, or white indentations that seem permanently etched into the dermis."
+The endpoint is a maturation process in which the color fades, eventually leaving pale, silver, or white indentations that seem permanently etched into the dermis.
 That silver color is not the mark improving.
 It is the mark finishing.

 Why the silver ones resist everything